 Now, for those of you who plan on sending me a card that says something like:

-“We thought of you this holiday season and have made a donation to the Human Fund in your name”
+“We thought of you this holiday season and have donated to the Human Fund in your name”

-let me be very succinct: BULLSHIT (note the Seinfeldian reference).
+let me be very brief: BULLSHIT (note the Seinfeldian reference).

 “Dear Scrooge, we didn’t feel like sending you jack this year, enjoy the Holidays you unlikeable so and so”